google/WebFundamentals/src/content/en/fundamentals/design-and-ui/index.md

 * [Simulate Mobile Devices with Device Mode](/web/tools/chrome-devtools/device-mode/)

-### Udacity Courses
+### Udacity courses

 [Responsive Web Design Fundamentals](https://udacity.com/ud893)<br>
-In this course you'll learn the fundamentals of responsive web design.
+In this course, you'll learn the fundamentals of responsive web design.
-You'll create your own responsive web page that works well on any device - phone, tablet, desktop or anything in between.
+You'll create your own responsive web page that works well on any device&mdash;phone, tablet, desktop, or anything in between.

 [Responsive Images](https://udacity.com/ud882)<br>
-In this course you will learn how to work with images on the modern web, so that your images look great and load quickly on any device.
+In this course, you'll learn how to work with images on the modern web, so that your images look great and load quickly on any device.

 <div style="clear:both;"></div>